BlackBoxVision/react-native-template-typescript/README.md

   </a>
 </p>

-> Clean and minimalist React Native template for a quick start with TypeScript.
+> React Native template for a quick start with TypeScript, common libs and config ready to use.

 ## :star: Features